4PointSolutions/FluentFormsAPI/using_curl/CreatePdf.md

 `curl -u admin:admin --insecure -F data=@SampleForm.docx -F fileExtension=docx http://172.18.110.21:4502/services/GeneratePDFService/CreatePDF | xmlstarlet sel -t -v "/createPDFResult/createdDoc/@createdDocValue" result.xml | base64 -d > result.pdf`

+Renders a pdf version of a word document (SampleSpreadsheet.xslx) which is located on the local machine.
-You need to have xmlstarlet installed (easy on Ubuntu apt install xmlstarlet , but harder on Red Hat - you first need to yum install epel-release before doing yum install xmlstarlet).
+It then parses the resulting XML, extracts the created document, base64 decodes it and writes it to result.pdf.
+NOTE: You need to have xmlstarlet installed (easy on Ubuntu `apt install xmlstarlet`, but harder on Red Hat - you first need to `yum install epel-release` before doing `yum install xmlstarlet`).

 BUGS
 ====